 The student is expected to be proactive and notify the course director/block leader if they are having difficulty with course requirements.
-The course director/block leader, Faculty Mentor, or other faculty member identifies at-risk students through faculty meeting reports, review of academic performance, and advisory sessions.
-During the didactic phase, all students will be required to remediate exam failures (grades below 70%/"C" with the exception of all Clinical Medicine course grades, which require a minimum grade of 80%/"B").
-During the clinical phase, students must complete a remediation plan to be eligible for the one allowed "retake" of an End of Rotation examination.
-Any subsequent failure of end-of rotation examinations or any failure of preceptor evaluations will require repeat of the rotation in entirety.
+The course director/block leader, faculty mentor, or other faculty member identifies at-risk students through faculty meeting reports, review of academic performance, and advisory sessions.

+During the didactic phase, all students will be required to remediate MPA course exam failures (grades below 70%/"C" with the exception of all Clinical Medicine exam grades, which require a minimum grade of 80%/"B").

+During the clinical phase, students must complete a remediation plan to be eligible for the one allowed "retake" of an End of Rotation (EOR) examination.
+Any subsequent failure of EOR examinations or any failure of preceptor evaluations will require repeat of the rotation in entirety.
 Other requirements deemed in need of remediation (e.g., summative evaluation activities) will be addressed within an individualized plan.

-Identified students will be referred to and must meet with their Faculty Mentor for assessment of root causes within 5 working days of notification.
-Referrals to campus assistance programs may be instituted to assist in evaluation and assessment (Student Health Services, Student Academic Support Services, Student Assistance Committee, or other resources as necessary).
+Identified students will be referred to and must meet with their faculty mentor for assessment of root causes within 5 working days of notification.
+Referrals to campus assistance programs may be instituted to assist in evaluation and assessment, e.g. Student Health Services, Student Academic Support Services, Student Assistance Committee, or other resources as necessary.